-400-499 This advanced level of special topic courses, including seminars, independent studies, internships and field practices, is designed for juniors and seniors.
+400-499 This advanced level of spe-

+cial topic courses, including seminars, independent studies, internships and field practices, is designed for juniors and seniors.

-ACC 205 Financial Accounting
+Accounting ACC 205

+Accounting Principles I

 A study of accounting theory, principles, procedures, and their application to sole proprietorships.
 Emphasis is on the entire accounting cycle, basic concepts and terminology, the effects of transactions, and preparation of financial statements.
-Prerequisite: sophomore status

-ACC 206 3 Managerial Accounting
+ACC 206 3

-Continuation of accounting theory as applied to partnerships and corporations, and an introduction to managerial accounting.
+Accounting Principles II Continuation of accounting theory as applied to partnerships and corporations, and an introduction to managerial accounting.
 Consideration is given to statement analysis from the viewpoint of managers, creditors, investors, and others.

 Prerequisite: ACC 205 and sophomore status

-ACC 270 3 Income Tax Theory and Practice

-Exposes the student to the Internal Revenue Code as it relates to individuals.
+Income Tax Theory and Practice Exposes the student to the Internal Revenue Code as it relates to individuals.
 Primary emphasis is placed upon individual tax returns.

 Prerequisite: ACC 205.

-ACC 310 3 Advanced Taxation
+ACC 310 3

+Advanced Taxation

 A study of the Internal Revenue Code as it relates to corporate taxation.
 Corporations to be examined include C Corps, S Corps, and the Limited Liability Corporation.
 Taxation of partnerships, estates and trusts will also be covered.

 Prerequisite: ACC 206, ACC 270.

+ACC/ECI 313

-ACC/ECI 313 3 Financial Investigations
+Financial Investigations

-This course is designed to introduce and apply financial investigative techniques to the detection and resolution of criminal activity.
-It includes an in-depth discussion of financial investigative approaches, law and legal concepts guiding criminal prosecutions in the United States, concepts of evidence and procedure, the movement of money through financial institutions, tracing money through a business including discussions of business organization and accounting systems, various methods of tracing funds and interviewing techniques used in these investigations.
+This course is designed to introduce

+and apply financial investigative techniques to the detection and resolution of criminal activity.
+It includes

+an in-depth discussion of financial

+investigative approaches, law and legal concepts guiding criminal prosecutions in the United States, concepts of evidence and procedure, the movement of money through financial institutions, tracing money through a business including discussions of business organization and accounting systems, various methods of tracing funds and interviewing techniques used in these investigations.

 Prerequisite: 45 credit hours, ACC 205